-About Bryon Sabatino, LC, MPC LISAC – Phoenix Arizona area Substance Abuse Counselor
+About Bryon Sabatino, MC, LPC, LISAC – Phoenix Arizona area Substance Abuse Counselor

 After years of outreach, residential, hospital, agency and corporate based settings, I decided to create my own facility which better suited the way I wanted to provide counseling services for addictions including drug addiction and alcohol abuse and substance abuse.

 So in the spring of 2002 I put my intentions in motion.
 My goal was to inspire people in the Phoenix, Scottsdale, Tempe and Mesa Arizona areas with excellent professional treatment for substance abuse in a non-institutional setting.
 I brainstormed and planned for a small, warm, welcoming atmosphere in which to provide personable counseling services in a safe and intimate setting.

 With seemingly insurmountable challenges both personally and professionally, I simply committed to the process and kept my eyes on the prize.
 It required many frightening choices and overwhelming risks along the way, but on March 3rd 2003 I opened my door for the first time.
 The challenges continued, and still do, but the rewards are indisputable.

 The name, Inner-Work Counseling, was inspired by Robert Johnson, a Jungian psychoanalyst, who in a conversation with the famous psychiatrist, Carl Jung, once asked him if he thought we are going to make it as a human race.
 Dr. Jung replied, “If enough people do their inner work.”
 Our challenges aren’t so different – everyday requires choices, healthy risks and support, regardless of our individual stories.